zigzag-tech/livestack/tutorials/1-speech-app-tutorial-phase1.md

 ```

 Open your browser and navigate to `http://localhost:4700`.
 You should see the "Start Recording" button.
-When you click on it, the volume indicator will show, and the length of the PCM data will be logged to the console.
+When you click on it, the volume indicator will show a green bar as you speak to the microphone, and the length of the audio (PCM) chunks generated will be logged to the console.

 That's it for Phase 1!
 You have successfully set up the frontend to record audio and display the volume indicator.
 In the next phase, we'll add the transcription functionality.